-We would like to thank J. Heiniger, S. Cameron, T. Shuey, J. Pettitt, A. Findsen and J. Andersen and L. Alton for field assistance and data collection, J. Beaman and C. Condon for assistance with the collection of enzyme activity data, G. David for assistance with manuscript presentation and two anonymous reviewers for comments and suggestions.
+We would like to thank J. Heiniger, S. Cameron, T. Shuey, J. Pettitt, A. Findsen and J. Andersen and L. Alton for field assistance and data collection, J. Beaman and C. Condon for assistance with the collection of enzyme activities data, G. David for assistance with manuscript presentation and two anonymous reviewers for comments and suggestions.

-Competing interests
+Competing Interests

-The authors declare no competing or financial interests.
+The authors declare no competing financial interests.

-Author contributions
+Author Contributions